Legal

 Extracted Data (the proposals table) benefits from two independent, stacked layers of AES-256 encryption at rest:

-- Layer 1 — Application-Layer Encryption (Key in Vercel): Customer Data is encrypted at the application layer using AES-256-GCM with a per-user encryption key managed by AWS Key Management Service (KMS).
-The application-layer key is stored in Vercel environment variables and is not accessible to the database infrastructure provider.
+• Layer 1 — Application-Layer Encryption (Key in AWS KMS): Customer Data is encrypted at the application layer using AES-256-GCM with a per-user encryption key managed by AWS Key Management Service (KMS) on FIPS 140-2 validated hardware security modules.
+AWS access credentials are stored in server-side environment variables and are not accessible to the database infrastructure provider.

 B.2 Access Control